-After you finish with the EasyStep Interview, QuickBooks displays the QuickBooks Learning Center window, as shown in Figure 1-7.
-This window provides clickable hyperlinks that you can use to view tutorials that provide a "big picture" overview of how you work with QuickBooks.
+After you finish with the EasyStep Interview, QuickBooks may display the QuickBooks Learning Center window, as shown in Figure 1-7.
+This window, also available when you choose the Helpt Learning Center Tutorials command, provides clickable hyperlinks that you can use to view tutorials that provide a "big picture" overview of how you work with QuickBooks.
 There's good stuff here, so if you're new to QuickBooks, go ahead: poke around.
 After you finish poking, click the Begin Using QuickBooks button and the QuickBooks program window comes into full view.
 Now, finally, you can begin to enter accounting data into QuickBooks.
 Whew.